adambiltcliffe/codex/readme.md

 Temporary detection by tower on own turn

-Avoid leaking minor information when workering
+Avoid leaking (major) information when teching
-Teching cards
-Victory condition

 # Game features not implemented, not needed for BvF: